ministrike3/ministrike3.github.io/_posts/2017-06-24-developingmysite.md

 * Poole, The Jekyll Butler
 * Lanyon, the enhanced Poole

-## The Rest of my blog posts from 2014-2017 should be imported over the next couple of weeks!
+## The rest of my blog posts from 2014-2017 should be imported over the next couple of weeks!